iXsystems/ixbuild/README.md

 First, cd to the "pcbsd" sub-directory and make a copy of the following:

-pcbsd.cfg.dist -> pcbsd.cfg
+# cp pcbsd.cfg.dist pcbsd.cfg
-pkg.conf.dist -> pkg.conf
+# cp pkg-dist pkg
+# cp pbi-dist pbi

 Next, you will want to edit pcbsd.cfg and check that the options are correct for the version of PC-BSD you plan on building.

-If you are going to be pulling PKGNG packages from repo other than the default PC-BSD repo, you will need to replace pkg.conf / pkg-pubkey.cert with your own versions.
+If you will be building the entire pkg repo (default) then the system will need to have poudriere installed and configured to be ready for building.
+If you are building a custom PC-BSD, you may wish to replace the pkg/pbi paths and keys in pkg/ and pbi/ directories.

 To start a build, run "make" in the source directory.
 FreeBSD sources will be downloaded from GIT automatically, and then a world / kernel built.
-Once this build finishes, the builder will begin fetching packages from the pkgng repo specified in pkg.conf.
+Once this build finishes, the builder will begin compiling packages with poudriere.
 Lastly the ISO will be built in the ~/iso directory.

 Before you can run "make image" you must have unicode.pf2 in /usr/local/share/grub/.
 You can copy /boot/grub/pcbsdfont.pf2 if you have PC-BSD installed.

-/boot/grub/pcbsdfont.pf2 -> /usr/local/share/grub/unicode.pf2
+cp /boot/grub/pcbsdfont.pf2 /usr/local/share/grub/unicode.pf2

 Alternatively you may fetch pcbsdfont.pf2 from PC-BSD github.